Outlook 2020: Private equity

 Large buyouts: annual fund raising (US/Europe) and long-term trend

 Source: Preqin, Schroder Adveq, 2019.
 Large buyouts: funds with fund sizes at or above €/$2 billion

 Past performance is not a guide to future performance.
 2019 numbers are forecasts and therefore may change.
 CS2273

 Furthermore, pre-IPO stage companies with $1 billion+ valuations - so called “unicorns” - have mushroomed in recent years.
 This has been driven by investments by non-traditional late-stage investors, such as the $100 billion Saudi Arabia-backed Softbank Vision fund, which is comfortably the largest private equity fund in history.

 The private valuations of many of these companies have been driven so high that they have ultimately disappointed when an exit into public markets has been sought.
-Darlings of the private world are now trading below their IPO prices.
-Some also had to pull their IPOs entirely even at a cut-price level.
+For example, Uber, Lyft, Slack and Pinterest, all darlings of the private world, are now trading below their IPO prices.
+WeWork famously had to pull its IPO entirely after failing to get sufficient interest, even at a cut-price level.

 Generally, the private equity strategies most at risk from strong inflows of capital seem to be those that can accommodate large, single investments without investors hitting maximum ownership limits.
 These are typically larger funds.

 In contrast, market segments with high barriers to entry, in our view, show the healthiest market dynamics.
 Smaller deals represent a large investable universe, which can restrict access for some larger funds, as it is harder to deploy very large amounts of capital quickly.